History of Cusco: Siege of Cusco

-Civil wars (1538-1554)
+Civil wars (1538–1554)

 Capture, Trial and Execution of Diego De Almagro in Cusco.
 Painting by Theodor de Bry.
 16h century.
 Bibliothèque nationale de France.
 Almagro actually was sentenced to death by to be garroted in his cell.

 Diego de Almagro, willing to forcefully defend the territories he considered his own, left Cusco to face the troops led from Lima by Hernando Pizarro, but was defeated in Battle of Las Salinas on April 6, 1538.
 He returned chained and imprisoned to the old imperial capital, being surprisingly sentenced to the death penalty by to be garroted in his own cell.
 Produced the execution on July 8, 1538, his beheaded body and his head were exhibited in the main square of Cusco.
 Only then the royal decree of January 8, 1537 was implemented, which had established Cusco as the seat of the first bishopric, starting with Bishop Vincente de Valverde on September 8, 1538.
 On June 19, 1540, a royal decree granted Cusco the status of city, coat of arms and the title of "cabeza de los reynos del Perú" (head of the Kingdoms of Peru) and "muy noble, leal y fidelísima gran ciudad del Cuzco" (very noble, loyal and very faithful great city of Cuzco).
 The banner of the conquest, granted by Charles V, Holy Roman Emperor in Toledo, in 1529, was preserved in the convent of Santo Domingo, in Cusco.

 There were still some important battle facts that shook the region.
-In 1554, Francisco Hernández Girón took up arms; in 1542, Diego de Almagro II was captured and executed in Cusco, a fugitive after the defeat of the Battle of Chupas; in 1548, there was the rebellion of the encomenderos led by Gonzalo Pizarro, also executed (by death penalty) in the city; In 1572, the last of the Inca rebels, Túpac Amaru, whose death would give rise to the myth of Inkarrí, was executed in the Plaza Mayor of Cusco.
+In 1554, Francisco Hernández Girón took up arms; in 1542, Diego de Almagro II was captured and executed in Cusco, a fugitive after the defeat of the Battle of Chupas; in 1548, there was the Revolt of the Encomenderos led by Gonzalo Pizarro, also executed (by death penalty) in the city; In 1572, the last of the Inca rebels, Túpac Amaru, whose death would give rise to the myth of Inkarrí, was executed in the Plaza Mayor of Cusco.

-The death of viceroy Blasco Núñez Vela by the army commanded by Gonzalo Pizarro in the Battle of Iñaquito during the Rebellion of the encomenderos.
+The death of viceroy Blasco Núñez Vela by the army commanded by Gonzalo Pizarro in the Battle of Iñaquito during the Revolt of the Encomenderos.
 Engraving of the Historia general de las Indias (1554) by Francisco López de Gómara.

-The first viceroy, Blasco Núñez Vela (1544-1546), who ruled Peru during the reign of Charles V, Holy Roman Emperor (1516-1556), was the bearer of laws that cut the power and the sistem of the encomenderos and these were not accepted by them.
+The first viceroy, Blasco Núñez Vela (1544–1546), who ruled Peru during the reign of Charles V, Holy Roman Emperor (1516–1556), was the bearer of laws that cut the power and the sistem of the encomenderos and these were not accepted by them.
 In Cusco, Gonzalo Pizarro rebelled against the Viceroy, obtaining the support of the Real Audiencia of Lima and the cabildos, for which he exercised power as sovereign of the viceroyalty between 1544 and 1548.
-Backing him from Panama, Hernando de Contreras proclaimed himself as the "King of Peru".
-The king of Spain's envoy as peacemaker, Pedro de la Gasca (1546-1551) defeated the encomenderos in the Battle of Jaquijahuana on April 9, 1548.
+Backing him from Panama, a certain Hernando de Contreras proclaimed himself as the "King of Peru".
+The king of Spain's envoy as peacemaker, Pedro de la Gasca (1546–1551) defeated the encomenderos in the Battle of Jaquijahuana on April 9, 1548.